Maria Whittaker: Modelling career

 Born on 7 October 1969 in Hounslow, Middlesex, Whittaker has described herself as a shy teenager.
 She began glamour modelling after her mother sent her photo to the Yvonne Paul modelling agency, but asked her father not to look at any of her topless pictures.
 She made her Page 3 debut in The Sun in 1985, aged 16, and went on to become one of the most popular Page 3 models of the era.
 She was named The Sun's Page 3 Girl of the Year in 1989.
 She also appeared in a variety of men's magazines.
 Her younger sister Lisa also had a brief career as a Page 3 girl, and the sisters posed together for topless photo shoots.

 At age 18, Whittaker bought her parents a house in Twickenham, London, from her modelling income.
 Saying that she was "fed up of being the centre of attention" and "wanted a peaceful life", she ceased glamour modelling at age 21 to become an au pair.

 Music and television

-Whittaker appeared as a Hill's Angel in two episodes of The Benny Hill Show in 1983.
+Whittaker appeared as a Hill's Angel in two episodes of The Benny Hill Show in 1983; she appeared opposite Benny Hill in the 1987 music video of Genesis' Anything She Does as a Page 3 pinup girl trying to sneak into the concert.

 In 1986, she had a cameo role in the movie version of Whoops Apocalypse.
 She made her second screen appearance in the thriller film Tank Malling in 1989.

 Whittaker formed the band Rhythm Zone in 1990, with her as lead vocalist.
 The band was short-lived, releasing one unsuccessful single named "Stop Right Now (Take My Number)" (UK No. 163).